mantidproject/mantid/docs/source/algorithms/SCDCalibratePanels-v2.rst

 2) The current data structure (detector representation) is not suitable for calibrating instrument with tube-type detectors (such as CORELLI).
-   Additional work on an imporved internal detector and scattering vector representation are needed in order to make this toolkit useful for CORELLI like instrument.
+   Additional work on an improved internal detector and scattering vector representation are needed in order to make this toolkit useful for CORELLI like instrument.

 3) In the current implementation, the calibration results are recorded as the absolute